nickcernis/GNU-Terry-Pratchett/readme.txt

 This plugin makes it easy for WordPress users to do the same for Terry Pratchett, without having to modify their server configuration.

 = Using a WordPress caching plugin? =
-You'll need to use one of the other methods for adding the header.
-With plugins that use a static page caches, the cache will be served before this plugin has a chance to add the header, unfortunately.
+For now, you'll need to use one of the other methods for adding the header.
+With plugins that use a static page cache, the cache will be served before this plugin has a chance to add the header, unfortunately.

 See http://www.gnuterrypratchett.com/ for more ways to add the header to your site.

+I'll update the plugin if a workaround is available so that it works with caching plugins too.

 = How to check it's working =
 There is no settings page.
 Check that the header is appearing for your site by using your terminal (`curl -I example.com`), Chrome's Network tab, or the <a href="http://tools.seobook.com/server-header-checker/">Server Header Checker</a>.